Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

 \end{rema}

 The following statements were not proved in \cite{degcis} explicitly; yet they follow from Proposition \ref{pcisdeg} easily.
-Below we will mostly need assertion I1 in the case when $g$ is projective; note that in this case $g_*(\q_Y)\cong g_!(\q_Y)$.
+Below we will mostly need assertion I.1 in the case where $g$ is projective; note that in this case $g_*(\q_Y)\cong g_!(\q_Y)$.

-\begin{lem} I1.
-Let $Y$ be a regular scheme everywhere of dimension $d$; let $f:X\to S$ and $g:Y\to S$ be finite type quasi-projective morphisms, $r,b,c\in \z$.
+\begin{lem} I.1.
+Let $f:X\to S$ and $g:Y\to S$ be smoothly embeddable morphisms (see the Notation), $r,b,c\in \z$.
+Assume $X$ is connected and $Y$ is connected and regular.